 or your back or blood in your urine.

 The most common side effects of ASACOL HD include:

 - Headache, nausea, nasopharyngitis (common cold), stomach (abdominal) pain, and worsening of UC.

-Tell your doctor if you have any side effect that bothers you or does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or does not go away.
 These are not all the possible side effects of ASACOL HD.